LemmenAid/surf-spot-finder/README.md

 * [Heroku](https://heroku.com/) - Used for deploying the live project.
 * [Gitpod](https://www.gitpod.io/#get-started) - Used for developing the application.
 * [Python](https://www.python.org/) - Used for adding functionality to the application.
+* [Google Sheets](https://docs.google.com/spreadsheets/) - used for storing, editing and saving Surf Spot Finder database.
+* [Google Cloud Platform](https://cloud.google.com/) - used to provide the APIs for connecting the data sheets with the Python code.
 * [Lucidchart](https://lucid.co/) - Used for creating the app flowchart.
 * [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used for validation python code.

 ### Python Libraries

+* [gspread](https://docs.gspread.org/en/v6.0.0/) - used to add, remove and manipulate data in the connected Google Sheets worksheets.
+* [google.oauth.service_account](https://google-auth.readthedocs.io/en/master/reference/google.oauth2.service_account.html) - used for the authentication needed to access the Google APIs to connect the Service Account with the Credentials function.
+A CREDS.json file was generated with the details needed for the API to access the Google account which holds the Google Sheets worksheet containing the applications data.
+When deploying to Heroku, this information is then stored in the config var section to ensure the application will run.
 * [Pyfiglet](https://pypi.org/project/pyfiglet/) - Used for the opening title and Goodbye message.
 * [Time](https://docs.python.org/3/library/time.html) - Used for the slow print functionality and for delaying print statements.
 * [Sys](https://docs.python.org/3/library/sys.html) - Used to provide access to some variables used or maintained by the interpreter.
-* [Random](https://docs.python.org/3/library/random.html) - Used within the slow print functionality.
+* [Random](https://docs.python.org/3/library/random.html) - Used to add the slow_print functionality.
-* [OS](https://docs.python.org/3/library/os.html) - Used to clear the screen in the terminal.
+* [OS](https://docs.python.org/3/library/os.html) - Used to add the clear_terminal function for a neater flow of the program.

 ***

 ## Testing

-The app has been tested by myself and several of my friends and family members for accessibility, functionality, responsiveness, performance and visual appeal.

-### Python - PEP8 Testing
+### Python Validation

 The [CI Python Linter](https://pep8ci.herokuapp.com/#) is used for validation python code.
 The run.py file was checked and a few errors were reported: